Fall 2022: The Knox Center is now open during the same hours as the Shapiro Library. Please send any questions to Sites.Knox@umich.edu.

 Assistive technology evaluations are an opportunity for members of the University of Michigan community to explore high-tech accommodation options for a temporary or permanent disability.
-There is no charge.

 Faculty & Staff